White phosphorus munition: Use by Israeli forces in Gaza

 In its early statements regarding the Gaza War of 2008–2009, the Israeli military denied using WP entirely, saying "The IDF acts only in accordance with what is permitted by international law and does not use white phosphorus."
 However, numerous reports from human rights groups during the war indicated that WP shells were being used by Israeli forces in populated areas.

 On 5 January 2009, The Times of London reported that telltale smoke associated with white phosphorus had been seen in the vicinity of Israeli shelling.
 On 12 January, it was reported that more than 50 patients in Nasser Hospital were being treated for phosphorus burns.

-On 15 January, the headquarters of the United Nations Relief and Works Agency in Gaza City was struck by submunitions from Israeli artillery shells, setting fire to pallets of relief materials and igniting several large fuel storage tanks.
-A UN spokesperson indicated that there were difficulties in extinguishing the fires, stating "You can't put it [white phosphorus] out with traditional methods such as fire extinguishers.
-You need sand but we do not have any sand in the compound."
+On 15 January, the headquarters of the United Nations Relief and Works Agency in Gaza City was struck by IDF white phosphorous artillery shells, setting fire to pallets of relief materials and igniting several large fuel storage tanks.
 Senior Israeli defense officials maintain that the shelling was in response to Israeli military personnel being fired upon by Hamas fighters who were in proximity to the UN headquarters, and was used for smoke.
 The soldiers who ordered the attack were later reprimanded for violating the IDF rules of engagement.
 The IDF further investigated improper use of WP in the conflict, particularly in one incident in which 20 WP shells were fired in a built-up area of Beit Lahiya.